Hello there, welcome to my personal area.

 def getCitation(name): comp = name.split(' ') cit = comp[len(comp) - 1] cit = cit + ', ' for c in range(0, len(comp) - 1): cit = cit + comp[c].upper() cit = cit + '. ' return cit # Let us try it, shall we? print(getCitation('Paulo Roberto Massa Cereda')) #Output will be: Cereda, P. R. M.

-I’m proud to say I wrote a lot of stuff during the last few years.
-Some of these projects are active, hosted on a proper repository, and of course source code is provided.
-For historical reasons, I keep a list of all projects I have.
-The complete list is available here.
+I wrote a lot of stuff during the last few years.
+Some of these projects are still active, hosted on a proper repository, and of course source code is provided.
+I think the best option so far is to take a look at my user profile at these source code repositories, like SourceForge, GitHub and BitBucket.

 If you want to contact me, here is my electronic mail.
 Just write to me and I will reply as soon as possible.
 Python is not one of my favorite languages, but I must say it has a great potential for solving complex problems.
 In this case, with just one line I was able to code my electronic mail.
 I just hope those Internet bots aren’t that smart to decode this hash.
 For Python 2.x series: